mareiter/w251/hw09/README.md

 * Do you think your model is fully trained?
 How can you tell?

 * Were you overfitting?

 * Were your GPUs fully utilized?

 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?

 * Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?

+The plot of the learning rate increases linearly up until 8,000 steps before decreasing.
+In the config file there is a learning rate policy parameter called warmup_steps, which is set to 8,000.
+This parameter essentially waits to initialize the learning rate once the steps hit 8,000.
+The logic is that since the initial set of parameters in the model is random, and

 * How big was your training set (mb)?
 How many training lines did it contain?